Maraenui man's death blamed on 'severe' synthetic cannabis batch

 A Hawke's Bay man's death has been linked to a new batch of synthetic cannabis causing "severe reactions" among users.

-Police say the man died in Maraenui and they are aware that other 'syns' users have suffered severe reactions in the past few days.
+Police say the 55-year-old died in Maraenui and they are aware that other 'syns' users have suffered severe reactions in the past few days.

 "Whatever it was that the man who died ingested was believed to have been purchased from another address in Maraenui," police said today.